intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/hadoop.md

   sc = init_orca_context(cluster_mode="spark-submit")
   ```

 - Use `spark-submit-with-bigdl` to submit your BigDL program (e.g. script.py).
 You can adjust the configurations according to your cluster settings.
-Note that if `environment.tar.gz` is not under the same directory with `script.py`, you may need to modify the path in `--archives` in the running command below.
+Note that if `environment.tar.gz` is not under the same directory with `script.py`, you may need to modify its path in `--archives` in the running command below.

   For `yarn-cluster` mode:
   ```bash